Or is it?

 12 is a shelf

-It’s about hanging one piece of information in the other.
+This memory system is about mentally “hanging” one piece of information onto another.
 In this case, you are hanging a rhymed word onto something you already know and will probably never forget (the numbers 1-12).
 You’re associating them.

 There are some problems with the rhymes I just gave you, however.